Veszprém

 Facts and Figures

-Veszprém (pop.
-60,000) is a city in Hungary, in the heart of the Central-Transdanubian region.
-The town lies 75 minutes from Budapest, the capital of Hungary; from north it is surrounded by the hills of Bakony, from south by the Lake Balaton.
-This unique location is one of the reasons of Veszprém’s diverse cultural life.
-Veszprém is the 16th biggest city in Hungary and still among the top 5 in terms of cultural impact.
-The town has a long history going back to Hungary’s first king, St. Stephen.
-For centuries, the queens of Hungary were crowned by the bishop of Veszprém that is why Veszprém is still called the “City of Queens”.
+Veszprém (pop. around 60,000) is a thriving city in Hungary, nestled in the heart of the Central-Transdanubian region.
+The town lies approximately a 75-minute drive from Budapest, Hungary’s capital, and is beautifully situated with the hills of Bakony to its north and the stunning Lake Balaton to its south.
+Veszprém boasts a rich history dating back to Hungary’s first king, St. Stephen.
+For centuries, the queens of Hungary were crowned by the bishop of Veszprém, a tradition that earned Veszprém its enduring nickname, the ‘City of Queens.’

 Latest Music Projects